 "You ain't even tryin'", he accused.
 Gaara cracked a smirk, inching away to display it.

 "Ain't what I meant."

-"No. I am not goin' to fuck you on the desk."
+"No. You are not goin' to fuck me on the desk."

 The statement certainly strove for finality, which Naruto felt a sense of pride for.
 And as the redhead said nothing, merely stared with a narrow gaze, he almost dared to assume the man would admit defeat and give up.
 That was until his smirk returned and jacket disappeared, shirt following suit immediately after.
 He could not have looked more obnoxious.
 Nobody could've.

 Not in the slightest, Naruto found himself thinking, as he stared at the reason behind most of his bad decisions, yet refused to admit it out loud.
 He felt it, the tingle of common sense exiting his body in one swift whiff.
 He stood there with his arms crossed as if aiming to seem indifferent, when in reality, he was just trying to keep his hands to himself.
 The plan was dead on arrival.
 It was downright embarrassing how quick he was to flip off every rule in the book, grab the shirtless man by the neck and smash his mouth against an obnoxious grin.
 Despite being halfway into removing his tie, he still made an attempt at condemning the redhead's dumb idea.

 The lips against his smirked, while a pair of hands rushed to unbutton his shirt before he could change his mind.